charles-e/bh-safecoin-prog-lib/docs/src/token.md

 These accounts have a few unique behaviors

-- `InitializeAccount` sets the balance of the initialized Account to the SAFE balance of the Solcoin account being initialized, resulting in a token balance equal to the SAFE balance.
+- `InitializeAccount` sets the balance of the initialized Account to the SAFE balance of the Solana account being initialized, resulting in a token balance equal to the SAFE balance.
 - Transfers to and from not only modify the token balance but also transfer an equal amount of SAFE from the source account to the destination account.